STS-95: Crew

-Crew seating arrangements
+Crew seat assignments

 Mission highlights

 The primary objectives included conducting a variety of science experiments in the pressurized Spacehab module, the deployment and retrieval of the Spartan free-flyer payload, and operations with the HST Orbital Systems Test (HOST) and the International Extreme Ultraviolet Hitchhiker (IEH) payloads carried in the payload bay.

 Spacehab

 The Spacehab module flown on STS-95 was provided by Spacehab, Inc., a private company.
 The Spacehab system provided additional pressurized workspace for experiments, cargo and crew activities.
 Spacehab modules supported various Shuttle science missions along with several of the joint Shuttle-Mir missions.

 For STS-95, a single-module Spacehab flew in the forward portion of Discovery's payload bay, with the crew gaining access to the module through the airlock tunnel system.
 A variety of experiments sponsored by NASA, the Japanese Space Agency (NASDA) and the European Space Agency (ESA) focused on life sciences, microgravity sciences and advanced technology during the flight.